judo85/hello_world/README.md

 # hello_world

-This is the first time I use git
+This is the first time I use git.